-Please pay fees by logging into the District website and using "School Pay."
-You may also send a check to the CMS office made payable to CMS.
+Please pay your student's fees by logging into the District website and using "School

+Pay."
+You may also send cash or a check to the CMS office (made payable to CMS).
 Please indicate your student's name and what fee(s) you are paying on the memo line if you choose this option.
 If you are unable to pay, or are requesting a reduced rate, please contact the CMS office to request a scholarship (scholarships are given on a case-by-case basis and first come first served based on need).
 You must have a free/reduced lunch application on file to be considered for a scholarship.

-- Student Body Fee \$30.00-The Student Body Fee includes a handbook, student planner, incentives, assemblies, rallies, and supplies that directly benefit students.
+- Student Body Fee \$30.00-The Student Body Fee includes a student planner, incentives, assemblies, rallies, and supplies that directly benefit students during the school year.
 All students are expected to pay this fee yearly. - School Instrument Rental \$80.00(\$40 per semester and signing of a contract) - Electives- Electives are \$15 per quarter (or \$60 for the year).
-You may pay at the beginning of each quarter, or one lump sum for the entire year.
-If your student enrolls in culinary he/she must pay an additional \$10.00 for his/her Food Handlers card (this card is good for the entire year). - Athletic Participation Fees Football \$125.00, Volleyball and Basketball \$100.00, Cross Country and Track \$75.00 - 8th Grade Promotion Activity Fee-\$25.00- The Promotion Fee goes toward your student's promotion goodie bag and promotion activity after their ceremony.
+You may pay at the beginning of each quarter, or one lump sum for the entire year. - Athletic Participation Fees Football \$125.00, Volleyball, Wrestling, and Basketball \$100.00, Cross Country and Track \$75.00 - 8th Grade Promotion Activity Fee-\$30.00- The Promotion Fee goes toward your student's promotion goodie bag and promotion activity after their ceremony.
 This is only paid when your student is in 8th grade.